 The Company has retail natural gas and electricity customer acquisition costs, net of \$13.4 million and \$12.4 million recorded in current assets and \$3.8 million and \$3.0 million recorded in noncurrent assets representing direct response advertising costs as of December 31, 2015 and 2014, respectively.
 Customer acquisition costs is spending for organic customer acquisitions and does not include customer acquisitions through merger and acquisition activities, which are recorded as customer relationships.
-Amortization of customer acquisition costs, recorded in depreciation and amortization in the combined and consolidated statements of operations, was \$18.0 million, \$18.5 million and \$10.1 million for the years ended December 31, 2015, 2014 and 2013, respectively.
-Capitalized direct response advertising costs consist primarily of hourly and commission based telemarketing costs, door-to-door agent commissions and other direct advertising costs associated with proven customer generation, and are capitalized and amortized over the estimated two -year average life of a customer in accordance with the provisions of FASB ASC 340-20, Capitalized Advertising Costs.
+Amortization of customer acquisition costs, recorded in depreciation and amortization in the combined and consolidated statements of operations, was \$18.0 million , \$18.5 million and \$10.1 million for the years ended December 31, 2015 , 2014 and 2013 , respectively.
+Capitalized direct response advertising costs associated with proven customer generation, and are capitalized and amortized over the estimated two -year average life of a customer in accordance with the provisions of FASB ASC 340-20, Capitalized Advertising Costs .